samahesh56/dj-web-design/README.md

 Before you begin, ensure you have met the following requirements:

 - Python 3.x installed
 - Virtual environment tool (e.g., virtualenv or venv.
-Install ussing `pip install virtualenv`)
+Install using `pip install virtualenv`)
 - Flask installed (you can install it using `pip install Flask` in your terminal)
 - [SQLite](https://www.sqlite.org/) for the database (preinstalled, databasing)